Skip to content

 How does a bot fit a wider money strategy?

 A bot should never be your whole portfolio.
-Treat it as one component of a structure you control: long-term Bitcoin and Ethereum held on a hardware wallet as the core (~60%, no bot needed); medium-risk capital running DCA, grid or momentum bots (~25%, with the honest expectation that some fail and a 50%+ hit rate is success); and dry powder in cash or stablecoins (~15%) for manual buys during crashes, where your judgement is genuinely useful.
+Treat it as one component of a structure you control.
+One shape that structure can take — an illustration of the principle, not a recommended allocation and not investment advice: a long-term core held on a hardware wallet with no bot touching it; a smaller, explicitly-expendable risk-capital slice running DCA, grid or momentum bots, with the honest expectation that some of them fail outright; and dry powder in cash or stablecoins for manual buys during crashes, where your judgement is genuinely useful.
+The specific percentages this article used to print (60/25/15) were invented to make the shape legible, not derived from evidence, and no percentage split makes automated trading safe.
+Set your own with a licensed adviser, and size the automated slice at an amount you can lose entirely.
 This lets the bot do the one thing it is unbeatable at — repetitive, unemotional execution — while you keep the big decisions.

 Frequently asked questions